:::

 (d) the manufacturer’s instructions, if available, or reference to their location

-(f) dates, results and copies of reports and certificates of all calibrations, adjustments, acceptance criteria, and the due date of the next calibration
+(f) dates, results and copies of verification reports and certificates of all calibrations, adjustments, acceptance criteria, and the due date of the next calibration or verification

-(g) checks that the equipment complies with the specification
+(g) checks that the equipment complies with the specification, before first use and then periodically verified.

 5.3.1.
-All sampling, measuring and testing equipment, for which this is possible, must be adequately calibrated before being placed into service and regularly afterwards, and a log book kept in which is recorded the results of each calibration, service and repairs (see 5.2.7e and f).
-Calibration and servicing of equipment must be performed according to an established programme.
+All sampling, measuring, and testing equipment, for which this is possible, must be adequately calibrated, verified and approved as fit for purpose before being placed into service and monitored regularly afterwards.
+A document must be kept in which are recorded the results of each calibration, verification, service, and repairs (see 5.2.7e and f).
+Calibration, verification and servicing of equipment must be performed according to an established programme.

 5.3.2.
-The overall programme of calibration of equipment must be designed and operated so as to ensure that, wherever applicable, measurements made in the laboratory are traceable to national and international standards of measurement.
+The overall programme of calibration/verification of equipment must be designed and operated so as to ensure that, wherever applicable, measurements made in the accredited member are traceable to national and international standards of measurement.

 5.3.3.
-Appropriate calibration samples, reference materials and reference standards of measurement must be held by the laboratory, and be used for calibration and reference purpose only.
+Appropriate calibration samples, reference materials and reference standards of measurement must be held by the accredited member, or a service provider, and be used for calibration and reference purposes.
 They should, where possible, be traceable to SI units of measurement, or to certified reference materials.
 Examples include calibration samples for seed blowers, standard buffer solutions for pH meters, calibration weights for balances, and reference collections of seed.

 5.3.4.
 Calibration samples for the blowers must be provided by arrangement with the ISTA Secretariat.

 5.3.5.
-The laboratory must examine the effect of defective equipment on any previous tests, and withdraw and re-issue certificates where faulty results are suspected.
+The accredited member must examine the effect of defective equipment on any previous tests and withdraw and re-issue certificates where faulty results are suspected.

 5.3.6.
-The laboratory must have procedures for safe handling, transport, storage and use of reference standards and reference materials in order to prevent contamination or deterioration and in order to protect their integrity.
+The accredited member must have procedures for safe handling, transport, storage and use of reference standards and reference materials in order to prevent contamination or deterioration and in order to protect their integrity.

 5.4.
 Purchasing services and supplies

 5.4.1.
-The laboratory must have a policy and procedure(s) for the selection and purchasing of services and supplies it uses that affect the quality of the tests.
-Procedures must exist for the purchase, reception and storage of reagents and laboratory consumable materials relevant for the tests.
+The accredited member must have a policy and procedure(s) for the selection and purchasing of services and supplies it uses that affect the quality of the tests.
+Procedures must exist for the purchase, reception and storage of reagents and consumable materials relevant for the tests.

 5.4.3.
-Purchasing documents for items affecting the quality of laboratory output must contain data describing the services and supplies ordered.
+Purchasing documents for items affecting the quality of accredited member output must contain data describing the services and supplies ordered.
 These purchasing documents must be reviewed and approved for technical content prior to release.

 5.4.4.
-The laboratory must evaluate suppliers of critical consumables, supplies and services which affect the quality of testing and sampling, and must maintain records of these evaluations and list those approved.
+The accredited member must evaluate suppliers of critical consumables, supplies and services which affect the quality of testing and sampling and must maintain records of these evaluations and list those approved.

 6.1.
 Lot identification and sampling

-The laboratory must be able to demonstrate that:
+The accredited member must be able to demonstrate that:

 6.1.1. it has a system for the approval of lot identification.